How to Execute Failed Test Cases in TestNG

 Create a Selenium Project

-Step 5) In this step,
+Step 5) In this step:

-1. Now, Right click on newly created package and
+1. Right-click on the newly created package.

 Create a Selenium Project